Aveeno: History

-Aveeno was originally made by Rydelle Laboratories, a division of S. C. Johnson & Son, which dropped the Rydelle name in 1989, and was later purchased by Johnson & Johnson in 1999.
-In 2001, the brand was expanded into the baby care and body wash categories with Aveeno Baby and Aveeno Skin Relief Body Wash.
 In 2004, the brand was launched into the facial care category with the Positively Radiant line, based on the "Active Soy" ingredient.
 In 2005, Aveeno Clear Complexion acne care was introduced and in 2006, Aveeno Ultra Calming launched.
 In 2007, Aveeno Anti-Aging was introduced to the market.

+By 2014, Aveeno's body care products in the US exceeded $100 million and ranked third in market share.
+Aveeno was introduced to the Chinese market in 2016 through the Tmall website.

+In 2023, Johnson & Johnson spun off its consumer health business, including Aveeno, as a separate company called Kenvue.
+In 2025, Kenvue was acquired by Kimberly-Clark.

 Spokemodels

 In January 2013, Jennifer Aniston was announced as the Aveeno spokesperson.
 She replaced Daniella van Graas, who had been Aveeno's spokesmodel and 'face' for many years.
 Aniston reportedly received "eight figures" for the role.